eordanis/CSE687/README.md

 This section describes the application structure.

 ### Classes
 	 Workflow           - Executes the main business logic for the MapReduce application.

 	 Executive          - Contains the main function and any additional utility functions/data required.

 	 MapReduceUtils     - Util class to store common util functions.

 	 FileManagement     - Handles all filesystem related functionallity.

 	 Map                - Is given data from a file (does not parse the file itself) and outputs a separate temporary file that holds (word, 1) for each occurrence of every word.

-	 Sorter				- Sorts temporary file data prior to reduce call.

 	 Reduce             - Is given sorted data from the intermediate file and reduces the results by aggregating the values.

 ### Unit Tests
 	Unit tests are stored under the /test directory and are run on the main class functionallity.

+	FileManagementTest     - Unit tests for FileManagement class.

+	MapTest                - Unit tests for Map class.

+	ReduceTest             - Unit tests for Reduce class.